journeymonitor/infra/ABOUT.md

 needs.
 The code for each system lives in its own repository.
 With this approach, JourneyMonitor follows the idea of *Self-contained Systems*, as described at [scs-architecture.org](http://scs-architecture.org).

-A system can be modularized, too.
+Systems can be further modularized.
 At this level, modules are called *Applications*.
 For example, the *ANALYZE* system currently contains two applications: *importer* takes care of consuming and persisting testresults from the *MONITOR* system, and the *spark* application then operates on this data in order to calculate statistics.